Understand the Video Skill API

 Generally, video skill development falls into two categories:

-In order to develop a Video Skill you must have the following:
+To develop a video skill you must have the following:

 - An AWS account.
 You host your skill code as an AWS Lambda function

-- Knowledge of Java, Node.js, Python or C# as Lambda functions can be written in any of these languages
+- Knowledge of Java, Node.js, Python, or C#.
+You can write Lambda functions in any of these languages.